 I understand others have used and preferred a Shimano front derailleur.
 It does work but I found the standard compatibility between the Ergo-controls and a Campy front derailleur to allow for easier adjustment and a more forgiving trim.

 Here’s the meat-&-potatoes… The actual setup and adjustment of the system is identical to any other except:

-The pinch-bolt on the rear derailleur, which holds the wire fast, should have a hooked washer between the head of the bolt and extension from the parallelogram.
+The pinch-bolt on the rear derailleur, which secures the wire, should have a hooked washer between the head of the screw and extension from the parallelogram.
 Normally when using a Shimano shift-lever the hook faces rearward and the tab, which clamps the cable, points inward toward the rear wheel.
 The wire rests in the small groove in the body of the derailleur and points forward.

 When using Campagnolo 10-speed Ergo-levers however the “hooked washer” must be turned 90 degrees so that the “hook” is facing the rear wheel and the “tab” is pointing directly forward.
 The wire is then wrapped tightly around the hook and clamped beneath the tab so that the wire points outward away from the bike.
 The wire should then be running perpendicular across the small groove in the body of the derailleur.